Data-Science-Project-G13/monitoring-athletes-performance/README.md

 ### Prerequisites

 #### Python Version
 `Python 3.6` is preferred.
-Other Python versions should also work, if there are no library conflictions between versions.
+Other Python versions should also work if there are no library conflicts between versions.

 #### Envoirment Setup
 1. Open the project `monitoring-athletes-performance` with IDE.
 2. Use `the monitoring-athletes-performance/main` as the content root.
 3. Setup Python Interpreter.
-Virtual environment is suggested.
+A virtual environment is suggested.
-4. Run the following commannd to install the required packages.
+4. Run the following command to install the required packages.
     ```
     pip3 install -r requirements.txt
     ```